 As well as protecting against pregnancy, the contraceptive ring can reduce premenstrual symptoms, help with acne, and for some women it is a more convenient contraceptive method than the pill.
 This method works in the same way as the pill in that it is in place for 21 days and there is a 7-day ring-free break, however, you only need to remember to use it once a month.
 NuvaRing is a contraceptive ring available to buy at Doctor-4-U.

 Below are some common types of contraceptive ring.
 Please note, this is not an exhaustive list and other non-medical methods or lifestyle changes may be more suitable.
 If you would like to learn more about these options, then please click here.
 Before receiving medication you must answer a number of questions to asses your suitability.
 All questions are reviewed by a GMC registered doctor before a final decision is made.
 All medication is dispensed via a full regulated and registered UK pharmacy.
+All prices displayed on our site include the price of the medication and our doctors consultation fee.

 Our Health Care Team